-Many people consider Ghent to be Belgium’s best kept secret and it remains a bit off the tourists trail.
+Many people consider Ghent to be Belgium’s best kept secret and it remains a bit off the tourists’ trail.
 It’s small enough to feel quaint and it’s medieval architecture keeps it charming, but don’t be mistaken — it’s a living city that’s still gritty and slightly industrial.
-You’ll find plenty of cool cafes, restaurants and shops.
-Travel time fro Brussels to Ghent: around 30 minutes via train.
+You’ll find plenty of cool cafes, restaurants, and shops.
+Travel time from Brussels to Ghent: around 30 minutes via train.

-The French city of Lille is on the boarder of France and Belgium, and it certainly isn’t on the tourist path.
+The French city of Lille is on the border of France and Belgium, and it certainly isn’t on the tourist path.
 This once industrial city has transformed itself into a great city of culture, museums, restaurants, fun bars and a lively nightlife scenes thanks to its large student population.
-Travel time fro Brussels to Lille: around 40 minutes via train.
+Travel time from Brussels to Lille: around 40 minutes via train.

 Other Random Practical Travel Tips

-- Most grocery stores carry an excellent selections of hard-to-find beer for reasonable prices.
+- Most grocery stores carry an excellent selection of hard-to-find beer for reasonable prices.